3/4 cup granulated sugar

 Preheat oven to 350 degrees F. Butter an 8” round or square cake pan.
 If you want to remove cake from pan, line with parchment paper and leave an overhang.
 Or, set out 18 cupcake liners in standard muffin tins.
 Springform is suitable too.

 Prepare your pears.
 Peel and core.
 If you want larger pieces, slice thinly.
-I prefer chopped; for cake, about 1” pieces.
-For cupcakes, smaller.
+Chopped is preferred; for cake, about 1” pieces; for cupcakes, smaller.
 If you are using cooking pears, such as the southern sand pears, give the pieces a little zap in the microwave until they are slightly softened.

 Cream together room temperature butter and sugar in stand mixer.
 Lightly beat eggs with almond and vanilla flavorings and pour into butter mixture with beaters running at low speed.
 Increase mixer speed and continue beating until well mixed.

 Add almond flour mixture to the wet ingredients and blend thoroughly on medium speed.
 Spread batter in prepared pan, or drop into cupcake papers – about half or 2/3 full.
 Press pear pieces into top of batter.
-Add topping if using.
+Can add topping if using of Turbinado sugar, nuts, or crumbles made from a small amount of butter, brown sugar, and flour. .
 Bake for about 40-45 minutes, or until toothpick tests clean.
 Cupcakes need a little less time, start testing at about 30 minutes.
 Cake will rise but then fall back some as it cools.

 Modifications: